Controversy being created on Modi's remarks at all-party meet: PMO

 -

-The Ministry of External Affairs had said Tuesday, "A violent face-off happened as a result of an attempt by the Chinese side to unilaterally change the status quo there."
+Notably, the Ministry of External Affairs had said on Tuesday, "A violent face-off happened as a result of an attempt by the Chinese side to unilaterally change the status quo there."

 In this context, Congress leader P Chidambaram also raised questions about Modi's statements.

-He tweeted Saturday morning asking why did the MEA sought the "restoration of status quo" if there was no violation of LAC.
+He tweeted why did the MEA sought the "restoration of status quo" if there was no violation of LAC.

 -